Is this animal still available for adoption?

 Unfortunately we do not keep a waiting list for certain breeds as we receive too many requests.
-If you are after a particular breed, please keep an eye on the adoption section of our website or download our phone app from the App store or on Google Play.
+If you are after a particular breed, please keep an eye on the adoption section of our website.

 Are your animals desexed and microchipped?

-Yes, all animals sold by the Animal Welfare League of Qld are desexed, microchipped, flea and worm treated and their initial vaccinations.
+Yes, all animals rehomed by Animal Welfare League Queensland are desexed, microchipped, flea and worm treated and have had their initial vaccinations.
 It is important to keep your pets microchip details up-to-date.

-May I bring my dog to meet the dog I am considering purchasing?
+May I bring my dog to meet the dog I am considering adopting?

 Yes, please do!
 In fact, if you do have another dog, we want you to bring that dog into the neutral area that we have so that they can meet and we should all have a clear indication of whether they will be suitable together.
 If you have children, it’s a good idea to do the same when selecting an animal from us.